© Ene | Dreamstime.com

 Hydrochloric acid is normally secreted by the stomach to perform a very important function: to enhance the breakdown and subsequent absorption of the food and nutrients consumed.
 So part of the cost of low stomach acid is malabsorption or an inability to properly digest and absorb vitamins and minerals.
 This is not only what causes heartburn and leads to the indigestion symptoms, gastritis symptoms, and other symptoms described above; it also leads to osteoporosis, weakness, fatigue, cramps, anemia, and other nutritional disorders.

 Stomach acid also serves a protective function, killing various pathogenic microorganisms that might otherwise cause infection in the gastrointestinal tract.
 The strong acid kills the various fungi and bacteria that are on the foods we eat.
 With too little stomach acid, you lack this protective function and you get an overgrowth of “bad” bugs, such clostridium difficile or candida in your GI tract.
-The result is often a loss of the friendly bacteria, nausea, gas, bloating, diarrhea, constipation, and other symptoms.
+The result of low stomach acid is often a loss of the friendly bacteria, nausea, gas, bloating, diarrhea, constipation, and other symptoms.

 Consult your primary physician to develop a plan to treat low stomach acid.